Mongolia

 Mongolian legal entities pay tax on their worldwide income.
 Unremitted earnings are taxed the same as ordinary earnings.

-Credit relief is available with respect to foreign tax on income arising from countries that have exchange of information agreements with the Mongolian tax authorities, capped at the level of Mongolian tax that would have been due on the same income in Mongolia.
+Credit relief is available for foreign taxes paid on income from countries that have information exchange agreements with the Mongolian tax authorities.
+This relief is capped at the amount of Mongolian tax that would have been payable on the same income if it had been earned in Mongolia.